PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 *Figure 2.
 Heaviside activation/threshold function.*

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: It is completely normal if you do not fully understand the material presented in this section.
-In Block C, you will learn more about neural networks, activation functions, derivatives backpropagation, gradient descent etc. For now it is important that you understand that building a successful model often involves multiple preprocessing steps (e.g. data encoding, scaling, handling missing values etc.).
+In Block C, you will learn more about neural networks, activation functions, derivatives backpropagation, gradient descent etc. For now, you must understand that building a successful model often involves multiple preprocessing steps (e.g. data encoding, scaling, handling missing values etc.).
 </div>

 __2. Subdifferentiable (Gradient descent :heavy_check_mark:):__